PDCbc/queries/README.md

     ├── README.md
     ├── Research/    # Contains queries related to various research projects.
     ├── Resources/   # A few templates and samples to help direct writing queries.
+    ├── functions/   # Contains helper functions that are injected into the query when it is run.
     ├── queries/     # Unless otherwise specified, put queries in here.
 Follow naming "PDC-XXX_name-of-this-query.js" │   ├── PDC-001_population-map.js
     └── test/        # Contains the test framework for unit testing queries.